askonomm/askonomm/README.md

 #### Open Source Work

-I'm only actively working on [Shape CMS](https://github.com/askonomm/shape) right now (and libs it depends on like [shape-core](https://github.com/askonomm/shape-core), [router](https://github.com/askonomm/router) and [hird](https://github.com/askonomm/hird)).
-Everything else you see on my profile is effectively in maintenance only.
+I'm only actively working on [Preach](https://github.com/askonomm/preach) right now.
+Everything else you see on my profile is effectively in maintenance only in that whenever a bug is reported I will do my best to fix it, but I am not working on any new features.